 While the original house has long gone, the oak trees along the street front still harbour that early history.
-The Pilgrims gathered under its branches for a photo.
+We pilgrims gathered under its branches for a photo, and to remember those who’ve gone before us.

 The group was welcomed to Calvary St Vincent’s by Ed van Galen, Director of Mission.
 After celebrating a ritual in the chapel, we were treated to a delicious morning tea and met a number of other staff members.

-The pilgrims then journeyed to Scottsdale and Derby, the first parish visited by our early sisters.
+We then journeyed to Scottsdale and Derby, the first parish visited by our early sisters.
 The parish priest, Fr Edwin, celebrated Mass, which was followed by a lunch of hot soup and finger food, all lovingly prepared by the small parish community.
 Much meeting and greeting and renewing of old friendships accompanied the meal.
+There was so much joy in the room!

-On Sunday 25th November the pilgrims journeyed to Alonnah, Bruny Island, joined by another busload and many others who came in their own vehicles.
-After a meet and greet opportunity, they were treated to lunch, prepared by the local CWA.
+On Sunday 25th November 2019 we journeyed to Alonnah and Bruny Island, joined by another busload and many others who came in their own vehicles.
+After a meet and greet opportunity, we were treated to lunch, prepared by the local CWA

 The memorial situated in the grounds of St Brendan’s church, comprises two interpretative panels (pictured below) telling the story of the beginnings and development of the Missionary Sisters of Service.
 Between them is a sandstone feature with a silhouette of Father John on his bicycle visiting people on Bruny Island, as he first did in 1933.
 On one of those visits – to the Hawkins family – the mother, Kit, challenged Father John with a question that started it all: Why can’t we have Sisters to help us…..